valentinbarchasz/Yolo-Dataset-Project/README.md

 * joueur_rouge
 * robot_rct
 * humain

+## Warning for exports :
+Sometimes for already labelled datasets the class order is robot, ballon, but ... sometimes robot, human, but ...
+You want to modify the classes order if fusing multiple datasets.
+Double check the batch once they are created to be sure a robot is not labelled as ballon for instance.

+## This dataset contains :

 * Images set of Robots (Set from [NuBot Dataset](https://github.com/Abbyls/robocup-MSL-dataset) with more images added)
 * Images set of Robots and Ball from our robot's omnivision camera